ditlef9/python-nextjs-postgresql-devsecops-gcp/report-excel-generation/README.md

 ---

-## 🌐 6 Setting up Google Cloud Infrastructure for Report Excel-generation
+## 🌐 5 Setting up Google Cloud Infrastructure for Report Excel-generation

 ---

-## 🧪 Getting a LimaCharlie organization
+## 🧪 6 Getting a LimaCharlie organization

 ---

+## 🔗 7 Connecting to LimaCharlie REST API using Postman

+---

+## 📄 8 Getting sensors

+---

+## 📊 9 Creating Excel with sensors

+---

+## ☁️ 10 Uploading Excel to Buckets

+---

+## 📧 11 Sending Excel as email

+---

-## 🖥️ 3 Running the Finished Report Excel-generation Locally
+## 🖥️ 12 Running the Report Excel-generation Locally

 **1. Clone the repository**